Daltonhensley19/AzaleaCapstone/shared/preprocessor/README.md

-## Morehead Lambda Compiler (MLC) Preprocessor Implementation
+## Morehead Azalea Compiler (MAC) Preprocessor Implementation

-Before lexical and syntactic analysis, the preprocessor in MLC performs text manipulation operations on the source code.
+Before lexical and syntactic analysis, the preprocessor in MAC performs text manipulation operations on the source code.
 Preprocessor directives are unique instructions that change the source code before compilation; they are handled by this function.
-A noteworthy example: MLC's preprocessor strips C-like comments from source files.
+A noteworthy example: MAC's preprocessor strips C-like comments from source files.

 ## Contributions

-Contributions to the Lambda AOT Compiler project are welcome.
+Contributions to the Azalea AOT Compiler project are welcome.
 If you find any bugs, have suggestions for improvements, or would like to add new features, please submit an issue or a pull request.